 We need competition.
 We need to be pushed, to be encouraged to be our best selves and live our “best lives”.
 But if this competitive environment gets entangled with sympathetic nods at parents evenings, friendships turning toxic with crushing comparison, and us reducing our self-worth to the score we get on a test, it’s damaging.
 It isn’t pushing us to do better, it’s pushing us to our limits, and then pushing us over the edge.

-We need to change the way we look at failure.
+If you fail fast, this can actually set you on the best path for success.
+So, we need to change the way we look at failure.

 OED defines failure as a ‘lack of success’.
 A lack.
 Not an absence.
 Here is where we introduce the idea of growth and of moving onwards, of moving upwards.